mrkrd/cochlea/README.rst

         {'spike_trains': spike_trains.to_records()}
     )

-Please, check thorns_ for more information and functions to manipulate spike trains.
+The library thorns_ has more information and functions to manipulate spike trains.